Kiranadil/Flip-word-checker/README.md

 ## Flip word Checker

-- A web app to check a palindrome words.
+- A web app to check whether the word is a palindrome or not.

 ## Technologies used